AlexVDem/tradingwidget/README.md

 A borderless, transparent, floating desktop widget for Linux (GTK3 / WebKit2) that displays a live, scrolling ticker tape of your favorite stocks, cryptocurrencies, and indices using the TradingView Web Widget.

 ## Features
 - **Seamless Integration**: Fully transparent, borderless, and undecorated window.
-Designed to sit quietly on your desktop.
+Designed to sit quietly on your desktop (below all other windows by default).
+- **Always on Top Option**: Switch between background desktop mode and a floating layer positioned on top of all other windows.
 - **Interactive**: Tickers are fully clickable.
 - **Built-in Chart Window**: Clicking a ticker automatically opens a beautiful, isolated GTK chart window by default (or your system web browser, if preferred).
 - **Dynamic Sizing**: Supports "compact" and "normal" TradingView display sizes with automatic window resizing and zooming.